-Startups are trying to cut losses by shutting unprofitable arms of business and focussing on core business.
+Startups are trying to cut losses by shutting unprofitable arms of business and focusing on core business.

-Investors are not looking to invest in food startups (new) presently.
+Investors are not looking to invest in food delivery startups (new) presently.

 Let the storm pass and let there be more learning from the unknown territory.